rxcle/rxindi-support/help.md

 ${=/Root/Person/FirstName}
 ```

-All Data Sources are interpreted as as XML on processing and all data paths in Rxindi follow the universal XPath (1.0) convention, including built-in XPath functions and conversions like `count()` and `number()`.
+All Data Sources are interpreted as XML on processing and all data paths in Rxindi follow the universal XPath (1.0) convention, including built-in XPath functions and conversions like `count()` and `number()`.

 ### Components